Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Abstract

 \section{Abstract}

-The classic Young's double-slit experiment exhibits first-order interference, producing alternating bright and dark fringes modulated by the diffraction effect of the slits.
-In contrast, here we demonstrate that its time-reversed configuration produces an ideal, deterministic second-order 'ghost' interference pattern devoid of diffraction and first-order effect, with the size dependent on the dimensions of the `effectively extended light source.'
-Furthermore, the new system enables a range of effects and phenomena not available in traditional double-slit interference studies, including the formation of programmed and digitized interference fringes and the coincidence of the pattern plane and the source plane.
-Despite the absence of first-order interference, our proposed experiment does not rely on nonclassical correlations or quantum entanglement.
-The elimination of diffraction through time-reversal symmetry holds promise for advancing superresolution optical imaging and sensing techniques beyond existing capabilities.
+The classic Young's double-slit experiment exhibits first-order interference, producing alternating bright and dark fringes shaped by the diffraction effect of the slits.
+In contrast, here we demonstrate that its time-reversed configuration generates an ideal, deterministic second-order `ghost' interference pattern free from diffraction and first-order effects with the use of only a position-fixed detector.
+The pattern's size is governed by the dimensions of the `effectively extended light source' formed by point emitter(s).
+Beyond highlighting the nonreciprocal physics between the two configurations, this system unlocks a range of novel phenomena inaccessible in traditional double-slit experiments.
+These include fully programmable, digitized interference fringe formations and the ability to align the pattern plane with the source plane on the same side of the setup.
+Remarkably, our proposed experiment achieves these outcomes without relying on nonclassical correlations or quantum entanglement.
+By restoring time-reversal symmetry and eliminating diffraction, our theoretical analysis reveals that this approach offers exciting potential for advancing optical imaging and sensing technologies with improved transverse and longitudinal phase-shift sensitivity and resolution limit beyond current limitations.